Hilson-Alex/python-clean-script/README.en.md

 │   └───UF
 ```

-Inside the dirty folder you can have one or more UF folder with the brazilan states UF as a name and the IBGE census tables inside it.
+Inside the dirty folder you can have one or more UF folder with the brazilan states UF as a name and the IBGE census tables inside it in CSV format.
 You'll also need an [Sidra Table](https://sidra.ibge.gov.br/Tabela/993) in the dirty directory without the documentation in the final of the file and without
 the headers on the beggining